 To specify maximum number of Chows allowed in a winning hand:

-Note: Limitation on number of Chows does not apply to irregular hands with Chow-like series (these are not considered technically as Chows though it is possible to compose these hands by using Chows).
+Note: Limitation on number of Chows does not apply to irregular hands with concealed Chow-like series (these are not considered technically as Chows); however, melded Chows, if allowed in such hands, are considered as Chows and counted normally.

 Related topics: